geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Initialize_M365_Tenant.md

 You should write down the following information (provided by your instructor) for later use:

 - **Tenant suffix ID.** This tenant ID is for the onmicrosoft.com accounts that you will use to sign into Microsoft 365 throughout the labs.
-This is in the format of **{username}@M365xZZZZZZ.onmicrosoft.com**, where ZZZZZZ is your unique tenant suffix ID provided by your lab hosting provider.
-Record this ZZZZZZ value for later use.
-When any of the lab steps direct you to sign into the Office 365 or Microsoft 365 portals, you must enter the ZZZZZZ value that you obtained here.
+This is in the format of **{username}@xxxxxZZZZZZ.onmicrosoft.com**, where xxxxxZZZZZZ is the tenant prefix; it consists of your lab hoster' prefix (xxxxx; some hosters use a generic prefix such as M365x, while others use their initials, such as LODSA) and the tenant ID (ZZZZZZ; usually a 6 digit number).
+Record this xxxxxZZZZZZ value for later use.
+When any of the lab steps direct you to sign into the Office 365 or Microsoft 365 portals, you must enter the xxxxxZZZZZZ value that you obtained here.
 - **Tenant password.** This is the password for the admin account provided by your lab hosting provider.
 - **Domain name components.** The new accepted domain that you will create in Task 3 will be in the format xxxUPNxxx.xxxCustomDomainxxx.xxx.
 You must replace xxxUPNxxx with the UPN name provided by your lab hosting provider, and you must replace xxxCustomDomainxxx.xxx with the lab hosting provider's domain name.
 For example, let's assume your lab hosting provider is Fabrikam Inc. If the UPN number it assigns to your tenant is AMPVU3a and its custom domain name is fabrikam.us, then the domain name for your new accepted domain would be AMPVU3a.fabrikam.us.
 Your instructor will provide you with your lab hosting provider's UPN number and custom domain name.
 - **Network IP address.** Write down the **IP Address** value (this is the IP Address of your parent domain; for example, 64.64.206.13).

 ### Task 2- Set up the Organization Profile

 In your role as Holly Dickson, Adatum’s Enterprise Administrator, you have been tasked with setting up the company’s profile for its Microsoft 365 trial tenant.
 In this task, you will configure the required options for Adatum’s tenant.
 Since Holly has yet to create a personal Microsoft 365 user account (you will do this in Task 3), Holly will initially sign into Microsoft 365 using the default Microsoft 365 tenant admin account and password that was created by your lab hosting provider.
-This account will be admin@M365xZZZZZZ.onmicrosoft.com (where ZZZZZZ is the unique tenant ID assigned to your Microsoft 365 tenant); the display name for this account will be MOD Administrator.
+This account will be admin@xxxxxZZZZZZ.onmicrosoft.com (where xxxxxZZZZZZ is the tenant prefix assigned by your lab hosting provider); the display name for this account will be MOD Administrator.

 1. When you open your lab hosting provider's Virtual Machine environment, you need to begin with the Domain Controller VM (LON-DC1).
 If your VM environment opens with one of the other machines (LON-CL1 or LON-EX1), then switch to the LON-DC1 VM now.